Finch4/MalBucket/README.md

 With MalBucket you can:

 - Upload Samples
-- Create html/pdf report with informations from various sandbox
+- Create html/pdf report with information from various sandbox
 - Search a sample by:
   - Sha256
   - ImpHash